 Television was only the beginning of Peter’s success.
-He successfully used his television popularity to achieve film stardom, catching the attention of Hammer Film Productions, and soon, Peter transitioned to film stardom.
+His great television popularity caught the attention of Hammer Film Productions, and soon, Peter transitioned to film stardom.

 By the end of the decade, Peter Cushing was one of the horror genre’s biggest stars.

-And be sure to join me next week for 1958’s The Horror of Dracula, and Peter Cushing’s prolific years as a Hammer horror film star!
+Join me next week for 1958’s The Horror of Dracula, and Peter Cushing’s prolific years as a Hammer horror film star.